GauriP/machine-learning/projects/capstone/CapstoneProjectReport.md

 ### Justification

 The bench mark score that is provided on the Kaggle competition leaderboard is **20.25113** (log-loss method as described earlier).

-My personal benchmark using Decision tree classifier scores at 16.3507.
-The results I get from using random forest algorithm right out of the box is 1.0219.
-The result I get from tuning the random forest algorithm using RandomizedCV is **0.86391**. the result I get from using GridsearchCV is **0.86818**.
+The benchmark using Decision tree classifier scores at **16.3507**.

+The results I get from using random forest algorithm right out of the box is **1.0219**.

+The result I get from using GridsearchCV is **0.86818**.

 I ran the RandomizedsearchCV with a larger set of parameters.
-The score i got with that experiment is **0.85437**.
+The score I got with that experiment is **0.85437**.

 As we can see the result we got with this model is slightly better than the grid searchCV result.
 We cannot run the same parameter grid in GridsearchCV since it would take prohibitively longer amount of time to run the grid with these many parameter values.
 There are other solutions on the Kaggle leaderboard which have performed much better classification than the results I have found.
 Based on this my conclusion is while the model implemented here is giving a good score it still needs to be tuned further to to be useful in a production environment.